noahschuetz/CloudNeRF/README.md

 - Portainer: An optional tool that facilitates container management, allowing users to monitor running containers and inspect logs.
 This is particularly useful for tracking model runs. \
 [Installation Guide](https://docs.portainer.io/start/install-ce/server/docker/linux)

-## Setup Instructions
+## Setup environment files

-### Environment Files

 1. Rename `./CloudNeRF/.env.example` to `.env`.
 1. Provide the following env variables:
     - `REACT_APP_API_ENDPOINT_URL`: URL to the server hosting the express server, typically http://localhost:5000 for local setups.
 For remote servers, use the public IP or domain name, ensuring port 5000 is accessible.
     - `ROOT_DIR`: absolute path to the project root.
 E.g. `/home/ubuntu/CloudNeRF`

-### Operational Notes
+## Open To-Do's

+- [ ] Show model training process in UI
-- Model Execution: To monitor a model's execution, refer to the express server logs.
+  - For now, to monitor a model's execution, refer to the express server logs.
 The process is deemed complete upon the appearance of the message "FINISHED exporting model {{ MODEL NAME }}" in the console.
 Logs can be accessed through Portainer or by executing `docker compose logs --follow gpu-api` to follow the API server logs.
+- [ ] Identify correct camera poses in 3d viewer
-- 3D Viewer: The 3d viewer does not show the results because the camera might not point to the object.
+  - The 3d viewer does not show the results because the camera might not point to the object.
 You can verify the mesh was created by downloading it and seeing it in a online [3D viewer](https://3dviewer.net/)
+- [ ] Delete temporary directories
+  - We have disabled this feature because this project is still under development and being able to inspect temporary directories facilitates debugging.
+These should be abviously be deleted in a production version.
+- [ ] Improve error feedback to user
+  - When training NeRF we ran into a myriad of problems while setting them up.
+Since users of the app shouldn't have to inspect the server logs to find out what caused errors in their model, it's highly important to provide exhaustive error feedback inside the UI